AT&T Is the Latest Carrier To Offer Unlimited Data For All Its Customers

 AT&T already have this?
 (Score:1)

-Competition vs. Regulation (Score:1)
+Competition vs. Regulation (Score:1, Insightful)

 So, Trump wins, appoints a free maket (spit!)
 RethugliKKKunt as the head of FCC [slashdot.org] and services [slashdot.org] improve?